yoiwa-personal/hex-m17n/README.md

 ([J] is a colored marker, taking single column)

-Such space-fillers are also inserted when some input byte sequence corresponds to a encoding function, not to a character.
+Such space-fillers are also inserted when some input byte sequence corresponds to an encoding function, not to a character.
 See the following example, that is the same text as above within ISO-2022-JP encoding.
 The space-filler is inserted to the location corresponding to the byte sequences "1b 24 42" and "1b 28